DarkStarStrix/AdvancedML_Learning_materials/README.md

 ### Real-world Application of Optimization Techniques
 Apply advanced optimization techniques to real-world machine learning problems.
 Discuss case studies where these methodologies have improved model performance.

+File location for this lesson:
+All the scripts and plots for this lesson are located in the `Deep Optimization Techniques` folder.

 ## Lesson 4: Hyperparameter Tuning with Optuna

 ### Understanding Hyperparameter Tuning